-To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will or estate, or both, of: JULIAN ALEXANDER HANNUM
+To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will and or estate, or both, of ROBERT D. TUMBRELLO

-A Petition for Probate has been filed by GREGORY HANNUM in the Superior Court of California, County of Orange.
+A Petition for Probate has been filed by Jennifer Tumbrello in the Superior Court of California, County of ORANGE.

-The Petition for Probate requests that GREGORY HANNUM be appointed as personal representative to administer the estate of the decedent.
+The Petition for Probate requests that Jennifer Tumbrello be appointed as personal representative to administer the estate of the decedent.

 If you object to the granting of the petition, you should appear at the hearing and state your objections or file written objections with the court before the hearing.
 Your appearance may be in person or by your attorney.

 If you are a creditor or a contingent creditor of the decedent, you must file your claim with the court and mail a copy to the personal representative appointed by the court within the later of either (1) four months from the date of first issuance of letters to a general personal representative, as defined in section 58(b) of the California Probate Code, or (2) 60 days from the date of mailing or personal delivery to you of a notice under section 9052 of the California Probate Code.
 Other California Statutes and legal authority may affect your rights as a creditor.
 You may want to consult with an attorney knowledgeable in California law.